DiasSDU/dirtycleaners/README.md

 * How to find an apartment according to the required parameters
 * Is it possible this year to save money when buying an apartment
 * What is the price range in a certain area
-* Demand for apartments in the city
+* Demand for apartments in the area
 * how many apartments with a price not more than 20,000,000?
 * how many apartments in 2008 that cost more than 30,000,000 and no more than 6 floors?
 * find the largest area where the price is not more than 15,000,000 or not lower than the 11th floor